Ashley Marie Campbell

 Biography

-Ashley Campbell, PharmD, BCPS, is an assistant professor in the Department of Pharmacy Practice and Science and a clinical pharmacist in internal medicine at Banner – University Medical Center Tucson.
+Ashley Campbell, PharmD, BCPS, is an associate clinical professor in the Department of Pharmacy Practice and Science and a clinical pharmacist with expertise in internal medicine and geriatrics at Banner – University Medical Center Tucson.
 She earned her Doctor of Pharmacy degree from the University of North Carolina Eshelman School of Pharmacy in 2014 and a Bachelor of Arts degree in chemistry from Elon University in 2010.

 Dr. Campbell completed a PGY1 pharmacy practice residency and PGY2 specialty residency in geriatrics at the University of Pittsburgh Medical Center (UPMC) St. Margaret.
 During her residency training, she completed a two-year Faculty Development Fellowship through UPMC St. Margaret and the University of Pittsburgh.